Contact structures, deformations and taut foliations

-In particular, we show that the weak unstable foliation of the geodesic flow $\mathcal{F}_{hor}$ on $ST^*\Sigma_g$ cannot be smoothly deformed to any taut foliation with a torus leaf $\mathcal{F}_T$, which always exist in the homotopy class of horizontal plane fields, without introducing Reeb components (Corollary \ref{Reebless_comp}).
+In particular, we show that the weak unstable foliation of the geodesic flow $\mathcal{F}_{hor}$ on $ST^*\Sigma_g$ cannot be smoothly deformed to any taut foliation with a torus leaf $\mathcal{F}_T$ without introducing Reeb components (Corollary \ref{Reebless_comp}).
 One can view this fact as a generalisation of the result of Ghys and Matsumoto concerning horizontal foliations of $ST^*\Sigma_g$, in that it shows that the path component of an Anosov foliation in the space of all Reebless foliations contains only Anosov foliations.
 This is perhaps slightly surprising since for the product foliation on $\Sigma_g \times S^1$ one can spiral along any vertical torus $\gamma \times S^1$ to obtain smooth deformations that introduce incompressible torus leaves.
-On the other hand, although there exists no smooth deformation through taut foliations, one can construct a taut deformation between $\mathcal{F}_{hor}$ and $\mathcal{F}_T$ through foliations that are only of class $C^0$.
+On the other hand, although there exists no smooth deformation through taut foliations, one can construct a taut deformation between $\mathcal{F}_{hor}$ and $\mathcal{F}_T$ through foliations that are only of class $C^0$ (Proposition \ref{C_0_difference}).
 Thus these examples highlight once more the difference between foliations of class $C^0$ and those of higher regularity.